cortside/guidelines/docs/architecture/Microservices.md

 > * Tighter service coupling
 > * Possible multiple requests for multiple interested services

-Syncronous communication should generally be avoided in handling of incoming HTTP requests unless caller needs to know the disposition of the operation or needs information as a result of the operation completing.
+Synchronous communication should generally be avoided in handling of incoming HTTP requests unless caller needs to know the disposition of the operation or needs information as a result of the operation completing.

 ### Asynchronous messaging